Chaudhary Khurshid Ahmed

-Chaudhary Khurshid Ahmed (20 June 1934 – 17 February 2020) was a practicing lawyer before the Supreme Court of India and a politician who served as the Member of Parliament from Faridabad, Haryana.
-He was elected as MLA to the Punjab and Haryana assembly five times, and also represented the Faridabad constituency as a member of parliament.
+Chaudhary Khurshid Ahmed (20 June 1934 – 17 February 2020) was an Indian politician and a practicing lawyer before the Supreme Court of India, who served as Member of Lok Sabha in a by-poll election from the Lokdal party proceeding the death of the previous office holder, Chaudhary Rahim Khan.
+Ahmed was a Member of Parliament for no longer than 8 months.
+He was also elected as a Member of the Legislative Assembly to the Punjab and Haryana assembly five times.

 Early life

 Khurshid Ahmed was born to Chaudhary Kabir Ahmed and Faizan Begum.
 After independence, his father was twice elected to Haryana assembly.